What is the Environmental Footprint?

 A company wishing to market its product as environmentally friendly in several Member State markets faces a confusing range of choices of methods and initiatives.
 Sometimes they have to use different ones for different markets.
 This results in costs for companies and confusion for consumers

-The European Commission proposed the Product Environmental Footprint (PEF) and Organisation Environmental Footprint (EF) methods as a common way of measuring environmental performance (Commission Recommendations 2013/179/EU ).
+The European Commission proposed the Product Environmental Footprint (PEF) and Organisation Environmental Footprint (EF) methods as a common way of measuring environmental performance (EU Commission Recommendation 2021/2279).
 The PEF and OEF are the EU recommended Life Cycle Assessment (LCA) based methods to quantify the environmental impacts of products (goods or services) and organisations.

 The overarching purpose of PEF and OEF information is to enable to reduce the environmental impacts of goods, services and organisations taking into account supply chain activities (from extraction of raw materials, through production and use to final waste management).
 This purpose is achieved through the provision of detailed requirements for modelling the environmental impacts of the flows of material/energy and the emissions and waste streams associated with a product or an organisation throughout the life cycle.

-Policy related information on the Environmental Footprint is available on the dedicated page hosted by DG ENV.
+Policy related information on the Environmental Footprint is available on the dedicated page hosted by DG ENV which contains the scheduled PEF/OEF trainings and the archive of past trainings including recordings and slides.

 JRC Support to EF development